LH-Hansen/eShop/README.md

 - The `id` parameters refer to the specific identifier for products, brands, categories, reviews, or subcategories.
 - Pagination for GET requests with search functionality can be controlled with `page`, `pageSize`, and `searchTerm` parameters.

----

-This README table can be copy-pasted directly into your `README.md` file, and it will render as a nice documentation for your API endpoints in Markdown format!